-Toby was previously Professor of Leadership and Innovation at UCL's Institute of Education (UCL IOE), where he was also Director of the London Centre for Leadership in Learning and Vice-Dean-Enterprise.
+Toby was previously Professor of Leadership and Innovation at UCL's Institute of Education (UCL IOE).
 In the past he has worked for the National College for School Leadership, Design Council, Campaign for Learning and the Cabinet Office.
 He is a trustee of the Transform Multi-Academy Trust, a Fellow of the Chartered College of Teaching and sits on a number of research and evaluation advisory groups.
 In 2005-06 he was Special Adviser to the House of Commons Education and Skills Select Committee.

 Toby has extensive international experience and has advised the OECD, EU and ministries in several countries, including Argentina, Australia, New Zealand, Singapore and Spain, on issues relating to school leadership and educational system reform.
 He has lived and worked in Brazil and China as well as the UK.

 Toby has written over 50 journal articles, book chapters and reports on issues relating to school and educational leadership.
-His most recent book - School leadership and education system reform (2nd edition) - was co-edited with Peter Earley and was published by Bloomsbury in 2021.
-Leading Educational Networks: Theory, Policy and Practice - co-authored with Annelies Kamp and published by Bloomsbury - is due for publication in 2022.
+His most recent books include: School leadership and education system reform (2nd edition, Bloomsbury, 2021, co-edited with Peter Earley) and Leading Educational Networks: Theory, Policy and Practice (Bloomsbury, 2022, co-authored with Annelies Kamp).

 Toby's expertise is in the areas of:

 - leadership development

 - education policy, governance and reform